Isaacjack91/Elysium/pages/essay-01.md

 # The Great Multi Media Thing

+{% include feature/line-chart.html data="sotu-20th-century" topic="America at war" %}
+The State of the Union Adresses in the 20th century reflect the major issues of their time...
+Most notably, WWII.
+It is very evident from mid 30's to lat 40's that war was a important topic to be discussed and considered.

 This is really quite an *overwhelming* medium.
 I have a **lot** to learn with this tool!
 [What does the fox say?](https://www.youtube.com/watch?v=jofNR_WkoCE)